 The Deutsche Bundesbank is the independent central bank of the Federal Republic of Germany.
 It has formed part of the Eurosystem since 1999, sharing responsibility with the other national central banks and the European Central Bank for the single currency, the euro.

 Eurosystem monetary policy is the Bundesbank's core business area.
-Its main task is to secure monetary stability in the euro area.
+Its main task is to secure price stability in the euro area.
 This requires in-depth analyses, a long-term view and impartiality towards individual interests.
 The Bundesbank's stability policy also relies on support from economic, fiscal and wage policy.

 Moreover, the Bundesbank manages Germany's foreign reserves, acts as the government's fiscal agent and carries out important statistical tasks.
 It also advises the Federal Government on issues of importance to monetary policy.

 The Bundesbank is headed by an executive board.
 Of its six members, half are nominated by the Federal Government and half by the Bundesrat (Germany's upper house of parliament), and all are appointed by the German President.
 The Bundesbank is independent of instructions from third parties, also from the Federal Government.